Pole Restoration - Trusses & Banding

 - Upgrade an entire line without service interruption

-Extensive testing has verified the theoretical expectations of the ET-Truss design, and Mother Nature has been putting it to the test since the early 2000's.
+Extensive testing has verified the theoretical expectations of the Tough Truss Upgrade design, and Mother Nature has been putting it to the test since the early 2000's.

 Banding & Seals